Office of the Taxpayer Advocate

 Exemptions can only be taken on one property, and that must be the owner's principal residence.
 One senior/senior freeze exemption per household is permitted.
 If you have questions, need a form or help in completing the form, please contact us at 847-259-1515, or visit the Wheeling Township Assessor's office.
 We ask that you always have the 14-digit property index number (PIN) available when you call or visit with any property tax questions.
 The PIN can be found at the top of your property tax bill.

-Homeowners who were born in 1950 and turned sixty-five in 2015 would not have received senior application forms when the senior renewal forms were mailed.
-A first-time applicant must complete the 2015 Homeowner/Senior Exemption application or the 2015 Senior Freeze application and attach a copy of the most recent property tax bill and a current driver's license or a valid Illinois State I.D. at the address of the subject property.
+Homeowners who were born in 1951 and turned sixty-five in 2016 would not have received senior application forms when the senior renewal forms were mailed.
+A first-time applicant must complete the 2016 Homeowner/Senior Exemption application or the 2016 Senior Freeze application and attach a copy of the most recent property tax bill and a current driver's license or a valid Illinois State I.D. at the address of the subject property.
 The forms are available online at www.cookcountyassessor.com or from our office.
-They can be mailed to the address on the form or dropped at our office for forwarding to the Cook County Assessor's office.
-At this point, a Certificate of Error for Senior Exemption is required.
+They can be dropped off at our office for forwarding to the Cook County Assessor or mailed to the address on the form.

-Homeowners who were born in 1951 and will turn 65 in 2016 will be eligible for the senior exemptions in 2017 when Cook County property owners pay on property taxes for 2016.
-These forms will not be available on-line until mid January 2017.
+Homeowners who were born in 1952 and will turn 65 in 2017 will be eligible for the senior exemptions in 2018 when Cook County property owners pay property taxes for 2017.
+These forms will not be available until mid January 2018.
+It is best for first time senior applicants to wait until you get your first installment tax bill in February to apply.

 We offer the following services to residents of Wheeling Township: